webis-de/small-text/README.md

 ## News

+- **Version 1.0.1** ([v1.0.1][changelog_1.0.1]) - September 12, 2022
+  - Small bug fix release that fixes notebook and example links that caused problems by pointing to the latest main branch.

 - **Version 1.0.0** ([v1.0.0][changelog_1.0.0]) - June 13, 2022
   - We're out of beta 🎉!
   - This release mainly consists of code cleanup, documentation, and repository organization.